brooklynrail/brooklynrail-platform/content/people/steven-holl.md

   Architects projects combine sustainable technology and forward-looking approaches to urbanism and architecture, and see a sustainable approach to design and construction as an obligation to the future of the built environment and are committed to this vision in each project.
-He is on the Board of Directors of 'T' Space Rhinebeck.
+He is the founder of 'T' Space, a project of the Steven Myron Holl Foundation.
 portraits:
   - media: 2022/05/steven-holl
 website: https://www.stevenholl.com/